-This statement is made by Health-On-Line Company UK Limited (“HOL”) its associated companies, and is reflective of the practices of AXA UK plc, AXA Insurance UK plc, AXA Services Limited and AXA PPP Healthcare Limited (together, the “Companies”), pursuant to Section 54 of the UK Modern Slavery Act 2015 (the “MSA”).
-This is the second annual statement made by HOL pursuant to the MSA since it came into force and it sets out the steps that the Companies have taken during the 2017 financial year to combat and prevent all forms of modern slavery and human trafficking in their businesses and supply chains.
+This statement is made by Health-On-Line Company UK Limited (“HOL”) its associated companies, and is reflective of the practices of AXA UK plc, AXA Insurance UK plc, AXA Services Limited, AXA PPP Healthcare Group Limited and AXA PPP Healthcare Limited (together, the “Companies”), pursuant to Section 54 of the UK Modern Slavery Act 2015 (the “MSA”).
+This is the fourth annual statement made by HOL pursuant to the MSA since it came into force and it sets out the steps that the Companies have taken during the 2019 financial year to combat and prevent all forms of modern slavery and human trafficking in their businesses and supply chains.
 This statement covers the Companies’ direct operations and supply chains.

 The AXA Group has a long history of adhering to and promoting strong professional ethics and is committed to conducting its business according to the highest standards of honesty and fairness.
 This commitment to observing such ethical standards is designed not only to ensure compliance with applicable laws and regulations in the various jurisdictions where AXA operates but also to earning and keeping the continued trust of its clients, shareholders, personnel and business partners.
 AXA believes that its success and reputation is not only dependant on the quality of its products and the services provided to its clients, but also on the way it does business.
 This includes a strong commitment to human rights and therefore, it welcomes the transparency promoted by the MSA.

-- Healthcare – AXA PPP and its associated companies, including AXA PPP Healthcare Group Limited and Health-On-Line Company UK Limited, provide private medical insurance cover direct to the customer as well as to the SME, mid-market and large corporate sectors, via agents, brokers, aggregators and in conjunction with corporate partners.
+- Healthcare: AXA PPP and its associated companies, including AXA PPP Healthcare Group Limited and Health-On-Line UK Limited, provide private medical insurance cover and services direct to the customer as well as to the SME, mid-market and large corporate sectors, via agents, brokers, and in conjunction with corporate partners.
 They also offer a range of health and well-being services to the corporate sector.

 The Companies are major purchasers of products and services for the purpose of their internal operations.
 Their supply chains are the networks of third party entities directly or indirectly supporting their organisations in the production, distribution and ongoing communication of their products and services to the end customer.